Through licensing agreements with states, ARRT offers exams to state-approved candidates

 a state application be submitted prior to working in the state, while others require

-only ARRT certification results.
+only ARRT certification and registration results.
 ARRT refers questions about state licensing to

 the individual state licensing authorities.
 View a list of state licensing agency contacts.